-12.9 Timer/Counter Timing Diagrams
+16.8 Timer/Counter Timing Diagrams

-The Timer/Counter is a synchronous design and the timer clock (clk{T1}) is therefore shown as a clock enable signal in the following figures.
-The figures include information on when Interrupt Flags are set.
+The Timer/Counter is a synchronous design and the timer clock ( $clk{T1}$ ) is therefore shown as a clock enable signal in the following figures.
+The figures include information on when interrupt flags are set.

-Figure 12-15 contains timing data for basic Timer/Counter operation.
-The figure shows the count sequence close to the MAX value in all modes other than Phase and Frequency Correct PWM Mode.

-Figure 12-16 shows the same timing data, but with the prescaler enabled, in all modes other than Phase and Frequency Correct PWM Mode.

-Figure 12-17 shows the setting of OCF1A, OCF1B and OCF1D in all modes.

-Figure 12-18 shows the setting of TOV1 in Phase and Frequency Correct PWM Mode.
+Figure 16-14 contains timing data for basic Timer/Counter operation.
+The figure shows the count sequence close to the MAX value in all modes other than phase and frequency correct PWM mode.
+Figure 16-15 shows the same timing data, but with the prescaler enabled, in all modes other than phase and frequency correct PWM mode.
+Figure 16-16 shows the setting of OCF1A, OCF1B and OCF1D in all modes, and Figure 16-17 shows the setting of TOV1 in phase and frequency correct PWM mode.

+Figure 16-14.
+Timer/Counter Timing Diagram, no Prescaling

-12.10 Fault Protection Unit
+16.9 Fault Protection Unit

-The Timer/Counter1 incorporates a Fault Protection unit, which can be set to disable the PWM output pins when an external event is triggered.
-The external signal indicating an event can be applied via the external interrupt INTO pin or, alternatively, via the analog-comparator unit.
-The Fault Protection unit is illustrated in Figure 12-19.
-The elements of the block diagram that are not directly a part of the Fault Protection unit are gray shaded.
+The Timer/Counter1 incorporates a fault protection unit that can disable the PWM output pins, if an external event is triggered.
+The external signal indicating an event can be applied via the external interrupt INT0 pin or alternatively, via the analog-comparator unit.
+The fault protection unit is illustrated by the block diagram shown in Figure 16-18.
+The elements of the block diagram that are not directly a part of the fault protection unit are gray shaded.

-Figure 12-19.
+Figure 16-18.
 Fault Protection Unit Block Diagram

-Fault Protection mode is enabled by setting the Fault Protection Enable (FPEN1) bit and triggered by a change in logic level at external interrupt pin (INT0).
-Alternatively, fault protection mode can be triggered by the Analog Comparator Output (ACO).

-When Fault Protection is triggered, the COM1x bits are cleared, Output Comparators are disconnected from the PWM output pins and PORTB register bits are connected to the PWM output pins.
-The Fault Protection Enable (FPEN1) is automatically cleared at the same system clock as the COM1nx bits are cleared.

-If the Fault Protection Interrupt Enable bit (FPIE1) is set, a Fault Protection interrupt is generated and the FPEN1 bit is cleared.
-Alternatively the FPEN1 bit can be polled by software to figure out when the Timer/Counter has entered to Fault Protection mode.
+When the fault protection mode is enabled by the fault protection enable (FPEN1) bit and a change of the logic level (an event) occurs on the external interrupt pin (INT0), alternatively on the Analog Comparator output (ACO), and this change confirms to the setting of the edge detector, a fault protection mode will be triggered.
+When a fault protection is triggered, the COM1x bits are cleared, output comparators are disconnected from the PWM output pins and the PORTB register bits are connected on the PWM output pins.
+The Fault Protection Enable (FPEN1) is automatically cleared at the same system clock as the COM1x bits are cleared.
+If the Fault Protection Interrupt Enable bit (FPIE1) is set, a fault protection interrupt is generated and the FPEN1 bit is cleared.
+Alternatively the FPEN1 bit can be polled by software to figure out when the Timer/Counter has entered to fault protection mode.

-12.10.1 Fault Protection Trigger Source
+16.9.1 Fault Protection Trigger Source

-The main trigger source for the Fault Protection unit is the external interrupt pin (INT0).
-Alternatively the Analog Comparator output can be used as trigger source for the Fault Protection unit.
-The Analog Comparator is selected as trigger source by setting the Fault Protection Analog Comparator (FPAC1) bit in the Timer/Counter1 Control Register (TCCR1D).
-Be aware that changing trigger source can trigger a Fault Protection mode.
-Therefore it is recommended to clear the FPF1 flag after changing trigger source, setting edge detector or enabling the Fault Protection.
+The main trigger source for the fault protection unit is the external interrupt pin (INT0).
+Alternatively the analog comparator output can be used as trigger source for the fault protection unit.
+The analog comparator is selected as trigger source by setting the Fault Protection Analog Comparator (FPAC1) bit in the Timer/Counter1 Control Register (TCCR1D).
+Be aware that changing trigger source can trigger a fault protection mode.
+Therefore it is recommended to clear the FPF1 flag after changing trigger source, setting edge detector or enabling the fault protection.

-Both the external interrupt pin (INT0) and the Analog Comparator output (ACO) inputs are sampled using the same technique as with the T0 pin (see Figure 11-3 on page 74).
-The edge detectors are also identical but when the noise canceler is enabled additional logic is activated before the edge detector, increasing the propagation delay with four system clock cycles.

-An Input Capture can also be triggered by software by controlling the port of the INT0 pin.
+Both the external interrupt pin (INT0) and the Analog Comparator output (ACO) inputs are sampled using the same technique as for the T0 pin (Figure 13-1 on page 66).
+The edge detector is also identical.
+However, when the noise canceler is enabled, additional logic is inserted before the edge detector, which increases the delay by four system clock cycles.
+An input capture can also be triggered by software by controlling the port of the INT0 pin.

-12.10.2 Noise Canceler
+16.9.2 Noise Canceler